tonybaldwin/statexpire/README.md

 from -3 months to whatever you like.
 Could be -10 days, -1 year, -6 months, whatever,
 and the script will delete updates older than that given value.

+This is to be run from the command line with /usr/bin/php /path/to/statexpire.php not to be run in a browser.
+As such, it requires php-cli, but statusnet already requires that to run other scripts.
+I recommend sticking it in /statusnet/scripts/

+You could have a cronjob do it:
+0 0 1 * * /usr/bin/php /var/www/statusnet/scripts/statexpire.php

+or some such thing.